costa-gabriele/ambiente/README.md

   - `ws`
 - _.htaccess_

+## Installation and deployment
+The shell script `SH/bin/_/.install.sh` installs the framework in the directory provided as first argument.
+The second argument is either `i` for an initial, complete installation, or `u`, to update an existing installation.
+(You can also just manually copy the files inside your project directory).
+The file is hidden because it is not intended to be used in the project folder in which the framework is installed.

+The shell script `SH/bin/_/deploy.sh` executes the deployment of the project.
+The first argument is either `web`, for a deployment of the `WEB` directory, or `db`, to execute the SQL files in `DB/install.txt`.
+The configuration parameters for the deployment can be set in the file `SH/bin/_/deployParams.sh`.

 ## Dynamic HTML
 In the `WEB/public` directory, there are two subdirectories intended for the web pages files: `pages` and `views`.
 The .php files that contain the back-end elaboration should go in the `pages` directory, whereas `views` is for the front-end files (e.g. .html, .css, .js).
 Each .php file in `pages` must have a corresponding subdirectory in `views`.
-For example, the front-end files for the page pages/category1/page1.php should go in the directory `views/category1/page1/`.
+For example, the front-end files for the page `pages/category1/page1.php` should go in the directory `public/views/category1/page1/`.

-The HTML file for the page can be retrieved by the .php file using the static method `retrieve(viewName, viewData)` of the class `\_\Navigation\View` (in the directory `private/classes/_/Navigation`), where `viewName` is the path of the .html file relative to the `views` directory, without the extension (e.g. category1/page1/main) and `viewData` is an array containing the dynamic content of the page.
+The HTML file for the page can be retrieved by the .php file using the static method `retrieve(viewName, viewData)` of the class `\_\Navigation\View` (in the directory `private/classes/_/Navigation`), where `viewName` is the path of the .html file relative to the `views` directory, without the extension (e.g. `category1/page1/main`) and `viewData` is an array containing the dynamic content of the page.
 The dynamic parts of the page can be handled with placeholders and tags that are parsed by the View class.

 ### Placeholders
 A placeholder for a dynamic value, to be substituted with the content received from the .php file, is enclosed by double curly braces (e.g. `{{text.title}}`); the `viewData` array passed as the second argument to the `View::retrieve` method should have a corresponding entry, i.e. `['text' => ['title' => 'The title of the page']]`.